Main content start

 Application Deadline:

-Applications for consideration for the Department of Music Awards are due by Sunday, February 9, 2025.
+Applications for the Department of Music Awards are due by Friday, March 13, 2026.
+Applications accepted through 11:59PM.

 Video Preparation: